ooni/spec/nettests/ts-031-quicping.md

 2) The ability to measure HTTP/3 / QUIC blocking in a more sophisticated way by distinguishing TLS censorship from UDP and QUIC blocking.

+(The `ts-034-simplequicping` experiment measures _whether_ we could use a QUIC endpoint while this experiment tries to determine _how_ QUIC could be blocked.)

 # Expected inputs